-Like older cultures, Scotland too has a rich history and a vast pool of customs dating back to Celtic times that make their weddings so unique and interesting.
-Even though the usual Scottish staples like tartan wedding dress, kilts and bagpipes may be copies the world over, local customs like Blackening would be a little harder to stomach by someone who isn’t brought up in the culture.
-The pre-wedding tradition of the “Blackening of the bride or groom” has an uncertain history though the Scottish marriage ritual is one of the most fun albeit mucky traditions of the region.
+Like older cultures; Scotland too has a rich history and a vast pool of customs dating back to Celtic times.
+These strange wedding traditions make their weddings so unique and interesting.
+Although the usual Scottish staples like tartan wedding dress, kilts and bagpipes may be copies the world over; people who are not part of Scottish culture may find the local custom of Blackening a little hard on the stomach.

-It allows everyone from a tight knit community to acknowledge the wedding of a couple and allows them to bestow some very important bits of wisdom that every married couple should know before they wed through a very heavy and loaded metaphor.
+It allows everyone from a tight knit community to acknowledge the wedding of a couple.
+The community comes together to bestow some very important bits of wisdom that every married couple should know; before they wed through a very heavy and loaded metaphor.

 What happens during the Blackening of the Bride/Groom?

-Most people who have witnesses a blackening have described it as a ‘ritual hazing’ though most bride and grooms that endure the process are already aware of what’s in stock for them.
-Depending on the region, either the bride or the groom or both, are taken captive by their friends, relative, co-workers and whoever else wishes to join in on the fun, tied to chair and covered in disgusting and foul substances like feathers, smelly sauces, rotten eggs, spoiled curry, curdled milk, boot polish, treacle, tar, soot, flour, cocoa powder or anything black and grungy.
+Most people who have witnesses a blackening have described it as a ‘ritual hazing’.
+Nevertheless, most bride and grooms that endure the process are already aware of what’s in stock for them.
+Depending on the region; the friends, relatives, co-workers or anybody who is part of the wedding may take the bride or the groom or both as captives.

-The couple is paraded through the streets of their town for hours on end and sometimes people even come out their homes to “contribute” to the blackening with their own helpings of soot, feathers and what have you.
-Sometimes the couple is tied to a tree though it is most common for the procession to end up in the sea which adds to the seeming horror and humiliation of the ritual for the soon-to-be married couple.
+The couple is paraded through the streets of their town for hours.
+Sometimes people even come out their homes to “contribute” to the blackening with their own helpings of soot, feathers and what they have in hand.
+At times, the couple is tied to a tree though it is most common for the procession to end up in the sea.
+This adds to the seeming horror and humiliation of the ritual for the soon-to-be married couple.

 What does the ritual signify?

-Does it serve any practical purpose?
+Does this wedding tradition serve any practical purpose?